andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 I felt when I started this project I went off on too many early tangents, and it would have been better to aim for a working prototype sooner.
 For example, I initially tried to implement a bunch of ways to control how random sampling works, but then I realized it wasn't necessary if I could just get the whole data set.

 Some possible improvements:
-- I used a bunch of `print()` calls for debug while writing the code.
+- I used a bunch of `print()` calls for debugging while writing the code.
 In the future, I'd rather try using [logging at the `DEBUG` level](https://docs.python.org/3/library/logging.html#logging.debug) that I can turn on and off as needed.
 - [As mentioned above]({{< ref "boardgames_part_one.md#logging" >}}) `RetrieverLogger` is tightly coupled with `Retreiver`.
 Writing it this way helped me conceptually separate the logic of retrieval vs the logging itself.
 But this feels easy to break if one had to rewrite `Retriever.retrieve_all()` or wanted to reuse `RetrieverLogger` for a new `Retreiver` method.
-I'm not entirely sure how to address this.
 - Looking back, I could probably refactor [extraction methods]({{< ref "boardgames_part_one.md#itemextractor" >}}) for individual XML data fields around "groups" of data.
-For example, a single method could handle a bunch of tags with differnet names but all containing integer values inside a `value` attribute.
+For example, a single method could handle a bunch of tags with different names but all containing integer values inside a `value` attribute.
 Similarly, a single method could handle float values, with a parameter to control rounding if necessary.
 - `Retreiver` objects are instantiated with a directory path for saving retrieved data, before the `.retrieve_all()` method is called.
 The reason for this is that I had made an assumption that I might need to call a bunch of different methods on the same directory, but this didn't turn out to be the case, and it probably would have been simpler to have `.retreive_all()` be a top-level function that has a directory path as a parameter.
 I think if I scoped out more clearly what functionality I needed I might have gone with that design instead.

 An additional thing I learned about during this project is [structural pattern matching](https://peps.python.org/pep-0635/) that was implemented in python 3.10.
 I ended up using it in `etl._write_dataframes()`, but it could have replaced the `if...elif...else` statements in response code matching for `Retriever.retrieve_all()`.